qupath/qupath-docs/docs/reference/faqs.md

 :align: center
 :class: shadow-image
 :width: 60%

+Screenshot of the import dialog window showing the *Rotate image* option.
 :::

 ### How do I create a new annotation inside an existing one using the *Brush* or *Wand*?